 “Because of the fluid and variable nature of the recovery and reopening efforts, no decision has been made yet about the possibility for [the] resumption of on-campus instruction,” CUNY said in a statement.

-Elsewhere in the country, the University of California Los Angeles (UCLA) announced last Monday that only 20 percent of its classes would be offered “on-site or in hybrid format,” leaving the majority of instruction to be done remotely.
+Elsewhere in the country, the University of California Los Angeles (UCLA) announced last Monday that only 15 to 20 percent of its classes would be offered “on-site or in hybrid format,” leaving the majority of instruction to be done remotely.

 Despite these changes, UCLA will maintain the current cost of tuition, echoing the decisions of many universities to either freeze or in some cases increase, the cost of learning.
 Four-year colleges saw an average tuition increase of $230 between 2019 and 2020, according to the College Board, and so far few universities have publicly committed to scaling back the already-high price tag of attaining a degree.